wenzhengzeng/MPEblink/README.md

 If you find our work useful in your research, please consider to cite our paper:

   ```
-@inproceedings{zeng2023_mpeblink,
+  @inproceedings{zeng2023real,
     title={Real-time Multi-person Eyeblink Detection in the Wild for Untrimmed Video},
-  author={Zeng, Wenzheng and Xiao, Yang and Wei, Sicheng and Gan, Jinfang and Zhang, Xintao and Cao, Zhiguo and Fang, Zhiwen and Zhou, Joey, Tianyi},
+    author={Zeng, Wenzheng and Xiao, Yang and Wei, Sicheng and Gan, Jinfang and Zhang, Xintao and Cao, Zhiguo and Fang, Zhiwen and Zhou, Joey Tianyi},
     booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+    pages={13854--13863},
     year={2023}
   }
   ```